When one or more halogen atoms (X = F, Cl, Br , I) bonds with carbon atoms alkyl halides forms.

 In these examples, we use our knowledge about alkyl halides, alkane, alkene, alkyne.
 So you can get remembered previous lessons.

 Alkyl halides have some polarity.
 But alkyl halides can't form hydrogen bonds with water.
-Therefore alkyl halides are not soluble in water.
+Therefore alkyl halides are not soluble organic compounds in water.